Mat-O-Lab/TablesToCSV/README.md

 # TablesToCSV
 Aims to convert tables in pds or Excel Spreedsheets to a uniform CSV format

+# CONTENTS OF THIS README
+1) REQUIREMENTS: Things you need to get done, before you can use this webapp.
+2) HOW TO USE THE APP: Simple instructions on how to navigate and use the app.
+3) EXAMPLE INPUT/OUPUT: We give an example of a pdf file conversion into csvs
+4) DOCKER: How to start the app with Docker

 # REQUIREMENTS

 Please note that this is a "quick and dirty" type of setup.
 For a clean setup, install all packages